 This one is a bit more complicated but also very important.
 You must first understand capital gains tax.
 A capital gain is the difference between your basis (purchase price) and the amount you get when you sell an asset (sale price).
 For example, if you purchased a home for $100,000 and sold he same house a few years later for $500,000 you would have to pay tax on your gain of $400,000 –with some exceptions.

 If you add your child to title of your home while living, he or she receives your basis (purchase price) in the home.
-If your child sells the house after your death, he or she will likely incur a capital gains tax for the difference between your purchase price, and the sales price.
+If your child sells the house after your death, he or she will likely incur a capital gain tax for the difference between your purchase price, and the sale price.
 See Example 1.

 Sale Price …………………… $250,000